Holistic Life Coaching with Bernadette

 A general note on your readiness for change

-Sometimes we get very excited about the idea of transformation but aren’t really in the right mindset or circumstances to implement radical change.
+Sometimes we get very excited about the idea of transformation but aren’t really in the right mindset or circumstances to implement real change.
 You may see someone else benefiting from life coaching or they may have recommended their coach to you.
 There might even be a bit of FOMO going on (this happens to me with online courses all the time!).
 Seeing someone else have success can be inspiring and energising but you must always do a realistic appraisal of your own personal circumstances, capacity and needs.
 A key area to consider is whether you would be exploring life coaching to avoid something or to create something.
-Coaching to get out of an unhappy marriage for example, would be ok but coaching to get out of an unhappy marriage combined with exploring what you do desire in a relationship would be awesome.
+Coaching to get out of an unhappy marriage for example, would be ok but coaching to get out of an unhappy marriage combined with clarifying what you do desire in a relationship would be awesome.
 Also, consider whether you would be doing this for yourself or whether somebody else is pressuring you to change.
 This is a potential recipe for disaster as none of us like to be told what to do and if we are not intrinsically motivated nothing really sticks for long.
 The decision to explore life coaching needs to be a ‘selfish’ one – about you and your needs.
 The fact that others often benefit from your transformation is just a pleasant bonus.
 It won’t matter how good a coach you consult, they will never be able to spark genuine, long term change if you are not ready.

 Get in touch